GII-69 Eagle – Cornucopia Flask

 Yellow-Green Half Pint

-The Eagle – Cornucopia historical flask features an embossed American eagle on the primary flask face with its head looking left and turned slightly upward.
-The right-wing is foreshortened to give the appearance of a more three-dimensional figure.
+The GII-69 Eagle-Cornucopia flask has designs on oval panels banded at the top and sides by beading parallel to that on the edges.
+The flask features an embossed American eagle, with its head erect and an abnormally large beak with its head looking left and turned slightly upward.
+The left wing is open while the right wing is foreshortened to give the appearance of a more three-dimensional figure.
 Three arrows or thunderbolts are in the right talon and an olive branch is in the left talon.
-There are diagonal short ribs at the bottom of this side.
+There is diagonal short ribbing at the bottom, beneath the eagle motif.

 The reverse side of the flask has an inverted cornucopia with produce that is not recognizable.
-The cornucopia is coiled to the left with twelve ribs.
+The cornucopia is coiled to the left with twelve ribs and is somewhat more slender than the cornucopia represented on the GII-11 through GII-14 flasks.
+The short diagonal ribbing does not occur at the base as it does on the obverse side.

-You can find this flask in aqua, light green, light-medium emerald green, clear green, pale blue-green, clear, and amethystine which is rare and yellow-green, pale lavender, and moonstone which is considered extremely rare.
+Both sides of the flask have edges with horizontal beading with a vertical medial rib.
+The half-pint flask has a plain lip and a pontil mark.
+The scarce flask can be found in aqua, light green, light-medium emerald green, clear green, pale blue-green, clear, and amethystine which is rare and yellow-green, pale lavender, and moonstone which is considered extremely rare.